 |Business realignment expense4||77||483||405||1,578|

 1 Interest and other income, net, per the Consolidated Statement of Operations, excluding the non-service components of net periodic pension (benefit) expense.

 2 Excludes the impact of forfeitures of stock awards by employees terminated by business realignment actions.
 That impact is included in the business realignment expenses line.

-Adjusted Net Loss and Adjusted Basic and Diluted Earnings Per Share.
-Adjusted net loss is a supplemental non-GAAP financial measure and is equal to net loss plus stock compensation expense, impairment and business realignment expenses, acquisition costs, fair value adjustments to acquisition earn-outs, deferred revenue purchase accounting adjustments, and the estimated impact of income taxes on these non-GAAP adjustments as well as non-recurring tax adjustments.
-Adjusted basic and diluted loss per share are determined using Adjusted Net (Loss) Income.
-For Q4-19 and FY-19 the tax rate used to estimate the impact of income taxes on the non-GAAP adjustments was 7.6% compared to 34.6% used for the Q4-18 results.
-The 7.6% tax rate excludes the impact of the change to our U.S. valuation allowance to provide a better comparison to the Q4-18 results.
-A reconciliation of net loss to adjusted net loss and adjusted basic and diluted loss per common share is as follows:
+Non-GAAP Adjusted Net Income (Loss) and Non-GAAP Adjusted Basic and Diluted Earnings Per Share.
+Non-GAAP Adjusted Net Income (Loss) is a supplemental non-GAAP financial measure and is equal to net income (loss) plus stock compensation expense, impairment and business realignment expenses, acquisition costs, fair value adjustments to acquisition earn-outs, deferred revenue purchase accounting adjustments, and the estimated impact of income taxes on these non-GAAP adjustments as well as non-recurring tax adjustments.
+Non-GAAP Adjusted Basic and Diluted Income (Loss) Per Share are determined using Adjusted Net Income (Loss).
+For Q4-20 and FY-20 the tax rate used to estimate the impact of income taxes on the non-GAAP adjustments was (26.5%) compared to 7.6% used for the Q4-19 results.
+These tax rates exclude the impact of the change to our U.S. valuation allowance.
+A reconciliation of Net Income (Loss) to Adjusted Net Income (Loss) and Adjusted Basic and Diluted Income (Loss) Per Share is as follows:

 |Three Months Ended